hustnn/EthereumDevResource/evm-memory-storage.md

 Stack is used to hold small local variables.
 It is almost free to use, but can only hold a limited amount of values.

+EVM memory is transient.
+The EVM is not really a virtual machine (VM has a strong connotation for many) - it's just an interpreter for the EVM assembly language.
+As the interpreter runs, it maintains a stack (where each element is 32 bytes) and a memory byte-array, and has access to the contract's storage tree.
+The stack and memory byte-array are dropped when the execution completes.
+But yes, every single node runs the transaction - at any point in the execution, the state of the stack, the memory-byte array, the program counter, and the storage should be identical on each node.

+## Some notes
 For almost all types, you cannot specify where they should be stored, because they are copied everytime they are used.

 The types where the so-called storage location is important are structs and arrays.
 If you e.g. pass such variables in function calls, their data is not copied if it can stay in memory or stay in storage.
 This means that you can modify their content in the called function and these modifications will still be visible in the caller.